 Healthcare In FIRE Is Affordable

-Healthcare costs in America is truly a great burden.
+Healthcare costs in America is truly a great burden for early retirees and regular retirees.
 But there’s nothing we can do except to eat better, exercise more, save more, and invest more to help those who cannot.

 After all, helping others is the American way.
 I’ve honestly been considering relocating to Canada to reduce our healthcare cost burden.
 However, until we find ourselves in difficult financial times, we will hold off on this option.

-High healthcare costs is one of the main reasons why the large majority of people pursing FI or writing about FI live in the heartland of America.
+High healthcare costs is one of the main reasons why the large majority of people pursing FIRE or writing about FIREe live in the heartland of America.
 But the reality is, half the American population lives on the more expensive coasts due to their jobs, family, desire for more diversity, or personal preferences.
 Not everybody feels comfortable relocating Kansas City to save on costs.

 So long as your household earns below 400% of the Federal Poverty Limit, you will be able to get healthcare subsidies.
 However, the typical plan is usually a Bronze or a Silver plan with a high deductible.
 We’re talking $10,000 – $15,000 deductibles.